CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/template-box.md

 ### Prerequisites

 * An active *Cloud Application Manager* account
-* Having configured a provider of any type supported by the template boxes you will use
+* Having configured a provider of any type supported by the template boxes type that you will use

 ### Deploy Using CloudFormation Templates